UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 Update mailroom with file writing.
 ----------------------------------

-Write a full set of letters to everyone to individual files on disk.
+Write a full set of thank you letters to everyone as individual files on disk.

 In the first version of mailroom, you generated a letter to someone who had just made a new donation, and printed it to the screen.